ali90h/AutoRepro/README.md

 # Dry-run to see what command would be executed
 autorepro exec --desc "npm test problems" --dry-run

+# Create comprehensive report bundle for CI/issue tracking
+autorepro report --desc "pytest failing with timeout"

+# Generate report with execution logs
+autorepro report --desc "build errors" --exec --out /tmp/issue_report.zip

+# Preview report contents without creating zip
+autorepro report --desc "test failures" --out -

+# JSON format report with custom timeout
+autorepro report --desc "linting issues" --format json --exec --timeout 60
 ```

 **Notes:**
-- When using `--out -` (stdout), the `--force` flag is ignored for both `init` and `plan` commands.
+- When using `--out -` (stdout): `--force` is ignored for `init` and `plan` commands, while `report` shows contents manifest instead of creating zip
 - File paths in `--file` are resolved relative to current working directory first.
-If the file is not found and `--repo` is specified, it falls back to resolving relative to the repository directory.
+If the file is not found and `--repo` is specified, it falls back to resolving relative to the repository directory
+- `report` command success messages go to stderr (visible with `-v`), keeping stdout clean for pipes

 ### Scan Command